-Using population trends, identify the population growth rate during the last ten or more years, depending on the data availability, for nationals and refugees' population.
-This should be done separately for male and female population.
-Only the growth rate of newborns (0 years biological age) will be required for trend analysis.
-The data on refugees' population may not be readily available from country sources and might require engaging with agencies like UNHCR and local partners working on refugee education.
+Using population trends, identify the population growth rate during the last ten or more years, depending on the data availability, for national and refugee populations.
+This should be done separately for male and female populations.
+Only the growth rate of newborns (0 years of biological age) will be required for trend analysis.
+The data on the refugee population may not be readily available from country sources and might require engaging with agencies like UNHCR and local partners working on refugee education.

 For example, the number of newborns was 1,000 in 2019 while it increased to 1,020 in 2020.
-This means an increase of 2 percent which will be used as the annual population projection rate for male (0 years).
-Do not use negative percentage here (use zero percent in this case).
-In case gender disaggregated data of 0 years is not available, percentage shares will be used based on the best possible assumptions.
-Put the calculated population growth rate in cell B9 and B14 for male population and cell B10 and B15 for female population.
+This means an increase of 2 per cent which will be used as the annual population projection rate for males (0 years).
+Do not use a negative percentage here (use zero per cent in this case).
+In case gender-disaggregated data of 0 years is not available, percentage shares will be used based on the best possible assumptions.
+Put the calculated population growth rate in cells B9 and B14 for the male population and cells B10 and B15 for the female population.

 In cells J10 and J11, add migration rates if relevant.
 These will be applicable in contexts where migration is a significant challenge.
-This will be more relevant in sub-national contexts.
+This can also be relevant for sub-national contexts.
 If not applicable, add zero or keep the cells blank.
 The migration data may be available through government sources.
-In case it is unavailable through official sources, this might require engagement with partners like International Organization for Migration (IOM) and local partners working on migration related issues.
+In case it is unavailable through official sources, this might require engagement with partners like International Organization for Migration (IOM) and local partners working on migration-related issues.